amueller69/Law-School-Notes/Fall-2018/CivPro/09-Personal_Jurisdiction.md

     1. Tag jurisdiction: Physically served process within state boundaries.
 Constitutionality valid exercise of personal jurisdiction
   * **Specific**: claim in which plaintiff is seeking jurisdiction over D arises out of, or relates to, D's contacts or activities in a state.
 Since general jurisdiction is only available in narrow set of circumstances, specific jurisdiction is typically exercised when suing out-of-state corporation.

+* Process for personal jurisdiction
+  * Start with source of state authority for exercising PJ
+  * General and specific provide two very different pathways.
+In many cases, only one of these paths may be relevant based on the facts

 ## Traditional Bases of Jurisdiction

 ### Power Over Person and Property